 With regard to personal vehicle use, Lewis & Clark College does not provide insurance coverage.
-Students who transport other students in a personal vehicle, to or from off-campus sites, related to required practicum or field assignments, are required to have valid insurance coverage.
+Teacher candidates who transport other teacher candidates in a personal vehicle, to or from off-campus sites, related to required practicum or field assignments, are required to have valid insurance coverage.
+Note: Teacher candidates should not transport secondary students in their personal vehicles.